 You can’t determine what is causing the depression until you look at the situation closer to see what is happening.
-Family conflict can sometimes cause depression, and even a family history of depression can play a role.
-Something as simple as fighting with a friend or family member could be a sign of depression in a teenager.
-Mental disorders like this are tough for teens to cope with alone, and they need assistance.
+Family conflict can sometimes cause poor mental health, and even a family history of MDD can play a role.
+Something as simple as fighting with a friend or family could be a sign of MDD in a teenager.
+Mental disorders like this are tough to cope with alone, and need assistance.

 What Are Signs Of Anxiety In A Teenager?

 Seeking out health treatment is very important when you’re going through anxiety issues.
 Anxiety can make it tough to get through life.
-Having the support of family members is great when you’re experiencing anxiety, but teens do need professional help as well.
+Having the support of family is great when you’re experiencing anxiety, but adolescents do need professional help as well.
 Seek out health treatment services so that your teen can mitigate anxiety symptoms.

 Does My Teenager Have A Mental Illness?

 If your teenager is exhibiting some of these symptoms, then they might have a mental illness.
 However, it’s important to note that it isn’t up to you to make that determination.
 You cannot self-diagnose a mental illness, and your child needs to be evaluated by a mental health professional.
 If you suspect that your child is struggling with mental health issues such as MDD or anxiety, then making an appointment with their doctor is for the best.

 Your family doctor can handle diagnosis, treatment, and determining how else to move forward.
 Don’t assume that your children have mental illnesses without checking with a doctor.
 Children of all ages need to be diagnosed properly so that they can receive the right treatment.
 Your doctor will be happy to provide the health services that you need, and you can go forward from there.